 The companies which succeed in creating microservice-based systems are the ones that embrace asynchronous messaging and independent entities.
 These are the pillars for loose coupling, failures isolation, and simplicity of those systems.

 On the other hand, people are starting to recognize that using OO languages often leads to unmaintainable, overly complex and error-prone code.
-Developers often forget, or don’t see that the core idea behind OO is messaging.
+Software developers often forget, or don’t see that the core idea behind OO is messaging.
 Instead, they focus on classes, inheritance, and overcomplicated abstractions.